chriscodex/ChrisCodeX/README.md

-### Hello, I'm Christian Espinoza and this is my genome (CV) 👋
+### Hello, I'm Christian Espinoza and this is my CV 👋

-- I'm a Computer and Systems Engineer (Bsc.)
+- I'm a Computer and Systems Engineer (BSc.)
-- I'm a Backend Developer
+- I'm a Full Stack Developer

 If you have an idea in mind, we can build it together.